crsaracco/amethyst-3d-tutorial/src/title.md

 This tutorial assumes you're already familiar with Rust development.
 If you aren't, I'd recommend reading a little bit of [the Rust book](https://doc.rust-lang.org/book/) and playing around with Rust a little.

+Also, I'm going to target **Amethyst 0.12.0** in this tutorial.
+Hopefully the concepts will carry over to future versions.
+I'll update this book on a "best-effort" *(read: "if I feel like it and have time to do so")* basis -- feel free to send those issues and PRs to prod me though!

 ## What game are we implementing here?

 *"Back in the day"™*, I played a decent amount of flash games.
 But now, flash is dead.
 RIP.